-Log into your Facebook account, click the triangle in the top left of your screen, ‘Privacy & Settings’, then ‘Settings.’
+Log into your Facebook account, click the triangle in the top left of your screen, ‘Privacy & Settings,’ then ‘Settings.’
 In your settings menu, click ‘Privacy’ on the left navigation list to reach your privacy management menu.
-There are several options towards the top of this menu that help you better grasp your own privacy settings in general.
+Several options towards the top of this menu help you better grasp your privacy settings in general.

 In the ‘Your activity’ section, you should ensure only friends can see your posts and pages you like.
 This prevents strangers or hackers from gathering information about you.
 The final section, ‘How people can find and contact you,’ deals with how people connect with you.
 The most important setting here is the final one that controls whether you appear in search engines.
 It would be best if you were sure to turn this off, as it will make digging up your personal information harder for a potential scammer or hacker.

 Twitter is a social media service that provides comprehensive privacy settings.
 To reach these settings, log into your account and click ‘More,’ then ‘Settings and privacy.’
 You need to click on ‘Privacy and safety’ in the new menu to reach the privacy menu.

 The most important selection to make for Twitter is whether your account is private or not.
 If it is, only people who follow you will be allowed to see what you post.
 You’ll have to approve each new follower, so strangers cannot interact with you.
 While this mode does restrict interaction, it’s certainly a lot safer than an open account.
 You can manage these settings individually for each Twitter feature, such as allowing or banning strangers from sending your private messages.